 The reglazing process typically includes cleaning, repairing any damage like chips or cracks, sanding the surface, applying primer, and then coating the tub with a durable finish.
 All this hard work results in a smooth, shiny surface that looks and feels like new, often at a fraction of the replacement cost.

-Pro Tip: Include the application and curing time in your bathroom renovation schedule.
+Tip: Include the application and curing time in your bathroom renovation schedule.
 Reglazed tubs typically need 24 to 72 hours to cure, depending on the materials used.
 Some companies offer fast-drying options with their service.

 Is Bathtub Reglazing Right for You?